COSSAS/SOARCA/docs/content/en/docs/concepts/executable-playbooks.md

 }
 ```

 ### If-condition, while-condition, and parallel steps

 An `if-condition` step allows executing different branches depending on a specified condition.
 The step must specify an `on_true` field, which references the start of a branch of steps that should be executed if the condition evaluates to true.
 Optionally, the `if-condition` step can define an `on_false` field that defines an alternative branch that is executed if the condition evaluates to false.
 In each case, the specified branch keeps executing until it encounters an `end` step.

 The `condition` field contains a string that specifies a [STIX Pattern](https://docs.oasis-open.org/cti/stix/v2.0/stix-v2.0-part5-stix-patterning.html).
 Currently, SOARCA only supports a very small subsection of the STIX Patterning specification.
-We support string based equality (`'a' = 'a'`) and inequality (`'a' != 'b'`) comparisson.
+We support string based equality (`'a' = 'a'`) and inequality (`'a' != 'b'`) comparison.
 Example:

 ```json
 "if-condition--4b95eaa4-944a-4a9d-88d4-1374a70dbacd": {